 Inverted when Kenshin finds a Western man waiting for him at home, he greets him with a "Bonjour."
 Turns out the man is actually German.

 In Black Lagoon, Revy refers to Shenhua as "Chinglish" and is corrected and told that Shenhua is in fact, Taiwanese.
 Note that Revy is Chinese herself, though Chinese-American.
 And a New-Yorker at that.
+At one point in the story where another Chinese characters tries speaking to her in Cantonese Revy replies that she doesn't understand a word of it.

 Likewise Inverted in Azumanga Daioh.
 In order to show off her English skills, Yukari goes up to a blonde, blue-eyed man and starts speaking English to him.
 Turns out he's German.